NixOS/nix.dev/source/tutorials/nixos/building-bootable-iso-image.md

 ## Next steps

-- Take a look at this [list of formats that generators support](https://github.com/nix-community/nixos-generators#user-content-supported-formats) to find your cloud provider or virtualization technology.
+- Take a look at this [list of formats that the generators support](https://github.com/nix-community/nixos-generators#user-content-supported-formats) to find your cloud provider or virtualization technology.
 - Take a look at the [alternative guide to create a NixOS live CD](https://wiki.nixos.org/wiki/Creating_a_NixOS_live_CD)